norbert-acedanski/ciphers/README.md

         - __text__ - text to cipher (from _readFile_ function),
         - __keyword__ - word used as a key to cipher a message (not longer than text to cipher),
         - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - all are variables in the script,
+13. _railFenceCipherEncoding_ accepts 2 arguments and 1 optional argument:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __numberOfRails__ - number of rails the text should be split to,
+    - Optional arguments:
+        - __removeSpaces__ - optional argument, that specifies, whether to remove all spaces from the input text
-13. Script should print the result to the terminal.
+14. Script should print the result to the terminal.

 # Planned Ciphers:

 - Beaufort Cipher
 - Bifid Cipher
-- Rail-fence Cipher
+- Rail-fence Cipher Decoding
 - columnarTranspositionCipherDecoding
 - autokeyCipherDecoding
 - Porta Cipher